History of nursing in the United Kingdom: 1960s

 The availability of sterile supplies brought an end to washing and sterilisation of equipment such as dressings and syringes.
 Edinburgh initiated the first degree in nursing.
-Charlotte Bentley of the "National Association of State Enrolled Assistant Nurses" worked with Irene Ward who was a member of parliament for Tynemouth and a private member's bill, the "Nurses (Amendment) Act, 1961", passed through parliament to remove the demeaning "assistant" from the State Enrolled Nurse's job title.
+Charlotte Bentley of the National Association of State Enrolled Assistant Nurses worked with Irene Ward, who was a member of parliament for Tynemouth.
+A private member's bill, the "Nurses (Amendment) Act, 1961", passed through parliament to remove the demeaning term "assistant" from the State Enrolled Nurse's job title.